April 8th, 2019

 If you’re looking for your next home whether it’s upsizing or downsizing, it’s more than likely you’ll already have a mortgage in place.
 Depending on your product you may be able to transfer (or port) your deal to your new home.

-If you are able to port your current mortgage then you will still need to reapply for your mortgage and go through affordability checks, you will also have to pay for valuation, legal fees and stamp duty.
+If you are able to port your current mortgage then you will still need to reapply for your mortgage and go through affordability checks, you will also have to pay for the valuation, legal fees and stamp duty.

 It can be harder to get approved for the same mortgage if your financial situation has changed, especially if you’ve become a contractor since your first mortgage.